I've never been much of a DIYer.

 As to the process: I'd wash my hair first, as usual.
 After rinsing out the shampoo, I'd just pour my brew of choice onto my wet head and let it do its magic for the rest of my shower, approximately 20 minutes.
 Then, I'd rinse it out, condition if desired, et voilà: hair perfection.

-live-in butler boyfriend to the impending experiment and requested he buy me some beer — one for my head and one to drink.
+I alerted my live-in butler boyfriend to the impending experiment and requested he buy me some beer -- one for my head and one to drink.

 He presented me with two bottles: Coors Light and one Pacifico, my favorite.
 Since I'd decided against using light beer, I was resigned to drinking the Coors and using the Pacifico for my treatment.